 State and local officials also said that the short grant application deadlines for recent first responder grants limited their ability to develop cohesive communications plans or perform a coordinated review of local requests.
-Federal officials acknowledged that the limited submission timeframes presents barriers to first responders for developing plans prior to receiving funds.
-For example, several federal grant programs-the Homeland Security Grant, UASI grant, COPs and FEMA communication equipment grants, Assistance to Firefighters Grant-allow states only 30 or 60 days from the date of grant announcement to submit a grant proposal.
+Federal officials acknowledged that the limited submission timeframes present barriers to first responders for developing plans prior to receiving funds.
+For example, several federal grant programs-the Homeland Security Grants, UASI grants, COPS and FEMA interoperable communication equipment grants, and Assistance to Firefighters Grantsallow states only 30 or 60 days from the date of grant announcement to submit a grant proposal.
 These time frames are sometimes driven by appropriations language or by the timing of the appropriations enactment.
-Furthermore, many grants have been awarded to state and locals for communications interoperability that have 1- or 2-year performance periods, and according to state and local officials, do not support long-term solutions.
-For example, Assistance to Fire Fighters Grants, COPS/FEMA's Interoperable Communications Equipment Grants, and National Urban Search and Rescue grants all have 1-year performance periods.
-23 UASI, HSG program, and Local Law Enforcement Block Grants have 2-year performance periods.
+Furthermore, many grants have been awarded to state and locals for communications interoperability that have 1 or 2 year performance periods, and according to state and local officials, do not support longterm solutions.
+For example, Assistance to Fire Fighters Grants, COPS/ FEMA's interoperable communications equipment grants, and National Urban Search and Rescue grants all have 1-year performance periods.
+UASI, the Homeland Security Grants program, and DOJ's Local Law Enforcement Block Grants have 2-year performance periods.